mikekwright/mikekwright.github.io/content/blog/original/2013-10-19-sort2013-design-thinking.markdown

----
-layout: post
-title: "Sort2013 Part II: Design Thinking"
+Title: "Sort2013 Part II: Design Thinking"
-date: 2013-10-19 22:43
+Date: 2013-10-19 22:43
-comments: true
-categories:
-- sort
-- sort2013
-- architecture
+Category: conferences
-- software craftsmanship
+Tags:  sort, architecture, software craftsmanship
----

 This lecture was given by Brandon Gillespie and it was fantastic.
 Below are my attempts at creating reasonable information based on the lecture given.